DeviousD4n/GPTerm/README.md

         -c QUERY            Submits a QUERY to ChatGPT for a shell command and prompts the user to execute the command.

     CHAT COMMANDS:
-        !quit or !q         Ends the current chat and saves it.
+        !quit or !q         Ends the current chat and saves it with automatic naming.
         !kill               Ends the current chat without saving.
         !role               Cycle through roles
         !model              Cycle through models
-        !tokens             Rudimentary token count
+        !temperature        Set the temperature as a float value: 0.0 to 2.0 !tokens             Rudimentary token count
         !history            Prints the current or resumed chat session history.
         !copy CODEBLOCK_ID  Copies the specified code block to the clipboard.
 Replace CODEBLOCK_ID with the ID of the code block.